musicist288/EC601-Team21-CorporateAirspaceSecurity/docs/Rogue_AP.md

 “Starbucks Free Wi-Fi”.
 For users who do not check it carefully, there is a high probability for them to choose this rogue Wi-Fi AP.

-For attacks launched by deploying rogue Wi-Fi APs, there are four major parties involved: a genuine AP, a regular Wi-Fi service user, a rogue AP, and an attacker.
+For attacks launched by deploying rogue Wi-Fi APs, there are four major parties involved:
+1. a genuine AP
+2. a regular Wi-Fi service user
+3. a rogue AP
+4. an attacker.

 To launch the attack, the rogue Wi-Fi AP just simply sniffs the first three steps of the four-way handshake protocol between the user and the genuine AP.
 As the authentication process is in an open Wi-Fi network that does not involve any key exchange, the attacker is able to obtain the parameters sent by the genuine AP to the user.

 Then, by injecting an association response to the user right after its request is sent out in step 3 of the four-way handshake protocol, the rogue Wi-Fi AP will be associated with the user.
 This is because the user